Improve Google ranking and PageRank

 Links to your other pages

 Make sure the Googlebot can find its way through your site.
 One thing Googlebots find hard to follow is framesets.
-So if you use frames, make sure you have a

 Tip: if you have a button on your website that takes you back to the homepage, link it to your domain name (www.yoursite.com) instead of a page called home.html or index.html.
 Google doesn’t recognize the difference between outbound or inbound backlinks.